JungleComputing/saga-implementation/doc/adaptors/JavaGat/README.txt

     Permissions are not implemented.
     FileInputStream and FileOutputStream are built in top of the corresponding JavaGAT versions, for which several adaptors are available.
-  LogicalFile:
-    Needs to be partly rewritten since GAT logicalfiles don't do what this adaptor expects.
-I thought that the GAT logicalfile adaptor would create a file or some non-volatile storage for it, but it actually depends on the user to do so.
-TODO!!!

 JavaGAT Preferences.
   JavaGAT has a Preferences object type that allows users to pass information